Lunner: Geography

-Lunner is bordered to the north by the municipality of Gran, to the east by Nannestad, to the south by Nittedal and Oslo, and to the west by Jevnaker.
+Lunner is bordered to the north by Gran Municipality, to the east by Nannestad Municipality, to the south by Nittedal Municipality and Oslo Municipality, and to the west by Jevnaker Municipality.
 There are several population centers in the municipality.
 Amongst these are: Harestua, Grua, Roa, and the village of Lunner.

 Lunner is 23 km on a north–south axis (23.1 km with water included) and 16.2 km on an east–west axis.
 It lies at the southern end of Oppland county.
 The highest point is the Bislingflaka with a height of 691 m.
 Lakes in the region include Avalsjøen.

 Transportation

 The Gjøvikbane and Bergensbane railway lines pass through the municipality.